 One famous creation of the SPLC is an interactive electronic map of the United States showing the names and locations of their designated hate groups.
 Got a Ku Klux Klan klavern in your city or county?
 Go to the SPLC Hate Map and check it out.
 Since its creation, this hate group map has really turned up the heat on the AFA, and it is scorching them too.
 I read a lot of articles in periodicals, and I have been noticing that numerous articles mention the full name of the AFA and follow it with a parenthetical note about its hate group status.
 It appears the heat in the kitchen is getting to them badly, so much so that they felt compelled to fight back by creating an AFA map showing the locations of organizations dealing in “bigotry” against Christian fundamentalists—as if anyone but fundies really care (roll of the eyes).

 You may read a new article about the AFA and its Anti-Christian Bigotry Map by clicking on the following safe link:

-Note: The author of this blog article is a devout Protestant Christian who has prayed the classic Sinner’s Prayer, meant every word of it, and has had a full-dunk baptism in a Christian fundamentalist church.
-He is a heterosexual family man who has been married to one female wife—only—across a span of 38 years.
+Note: The author of this blog article is a devout Mainline Christian who has prayed the classic Sinner’s Prayer, meant every word of it, and has had a full-dunk baptism in a Christian fundamentalist church.
+He is a heterosexual family man who has been married to one female wife—only—across a span of 40 years.
 In all of that time, he has never cheated on his wife with another woman.
 In addition, he has never had any homosexual or bisexual inclinations or urges.
 He and his wife have two very nice heterosexual children who are ages 15 and 23.
-The author was born in the American South, grew up there, and has lived there all of his life.
-He was raised in the Methodist Episcopal Church South and was once a member of a large, highly conservative Southern Baptist Convention church.
+The author was born in the American South; grew up there in a highly conservative small town; and has lived Down South all of his life.
+He was raised in the old Methodist Church and The United Methodist Church.
+In addition, he was once a member of a large, highly conservative Southern Baptist Convention church.
 At this time, he is a long-time member of the United Methodist Church.